ehochw01/Regex-Tutorial/gist-template.md

 **[_-]** The string can contain an underscore or hyphen.

 A bracket expression can be turned into a negative character group by adding the ^ symbol to the beginning of the expression.
+Note that this is different than the ^ anchor when '^' is within a bracket expression.

 	- e.g. The pattern [^aeiouAEIOU] would find any strings that don't include lowercase or uppercase vowels

 ### Quantifiers

 Quantifiers set the limits of the string that your regex matches (or an individual section of the string).
-They can specific the number of times a pattern should appear as well as the minimum and maximum character length of a pattern.
+They can specify the number of times a pattern should appear as well as the minimum and maximum character length of a pattern.

 _*_ Matches the pattern 0 or more times

 **+** Matches the pattern 1 or more times

-**?** Matches the pattern 0 or 1 time (optional)
+**?** Matches the pattern 0 or 1 time (it makes a pattern optional)

 **{n}** Matches the pattern exactly n number of times